alttch/eva3/doc/iac.rst

 It's possible to use masks for local files, e.g. in the example below, contents of "bundle" directory will be uploaded to remote node "runtime/upload", directory structure will be duplicated as-is.
-The paths for file masks should always be relative.

 .. code:: yaml